The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2025-61616: Google Android DOS Vulnerability

-CVE-2025-61616 is a denial of service flaw in Google Android's nr modem that allows remote attackers to crash the system through improper input validation.
-This article covers technical details, affected versions, and mitigation.
+CVE-2025-61616 is a denial of service flaw in Google Android's nr modem that allows remote attackers to crash the system.
+This post covers the technical details, affected versions, impact, and mitigation strategies.

 CVE-2025-61616 Overview